dharmab/dharmab.github.io/_posts/2014-03-26-arch-linux-install-checklist.markdown

 1. Start the install process with `pacstrap -i /mnt base base-devel sudo vim curl rsync openssh git ifplugd ntp reflector`
 1. Generate an fstab with `genfstab -p /mnt >> /mnt/etc/fstab`
 1. Chroot in with `arch-chroot`
-1. Verfiy the contents of `/etc/fstab`
+1. Verify the contents of `/etc/fstab`
 1. Set the hostname in `/etc/hostname`
 1. Symlink the correct timezone from `/user/share/zoneinfo/` to `/etc/localtime`
 1. Set the hardware clock to store UTC time with `hwclock --systohc --utc`